gramineproject/graphene/Documentation/tutorials/tensorflow-serving-cluster/index.rst

 with our provided scripts and go to the directory::

    git clone https://github.com/oscarlab/graphene-contrib.git
-   cd ./graphene-contrib/tensorFlow-serving-cluster/tensorflow-serving
+   cd ./graphene-contrib/tensorflow-serving-cluster/tensorflow-serving

-Please copy the ``ssl_configure/server.crt`` generated under ``tensorFlow-serving`` in machine B to machine C.
+Please copy the ``ssl_configure/server.crt`` generated under ``tensorflow-serving`` in machine B to machine C.

 Then, add the mapping of the machine B's IP address to Tensorflow Serving domain